yaniv-aknin/mediagram/README.md

 - Two interaction modes: Telegram and CLI
 - Markdown rendering in Telegram (with fallback to plain text)
 - Context-aware system prompts with user information and current time
+- Tool support with progress reporting to drivers
+  - Tools can send progress updates with completion ratio and ETA
+  - Tools can report success or error with details
+  - CLI shows tool progress with emoji indicators
+  - Telegram sends separate messages for each tool update